 A switch located on the bottom of the housing operates the power jack.
 When the jack is fully extended or retracted internal limit switches automatically shut off the motor.
+Another switch operated the convenience light.

 Should an electrical failure occur, remove the power head by loosening the two Allen set screws.
 The jack post may now be operated manually by inserting the emergency handle into the coupling on top of the post.